K-Wind/lunar/README.md

 Written in C#, with RabbitMQ as communication between docker containers.

-In order to run both services and local RabbitMQ, from root of project:
+In order to run both services and a local RabbitMQ instance, from root of project do:
 ```sh
 docker-compose up
 ```